JesusCRIS90/Practice_Opencv/README.md

 # Practice_Opencv

-A simple collection of files about simples exercises about opencv
+A simple collection of files about exercises about opencv